A group of eighth graders had to cancel their end-of-year trip. Instead they used the trip fund to help a group in need - Local News 8

 “A third of the nation does not have access to running water,” Falkenhagen told CNN.
 “The multi-generational homes where contagion spreads due to inability to social distance and the underlying health issues of so many folks make them particularly vulnerable to the coronavirus.”

-The mother of two contacted Navajo leaders to ask what they needed.
+The mother of four contacted Navajo leaders to ask what they needed.
 Essential items for babies and non-perishable food made the list.
 So did diapers, formula, toilet paper, wipes and medicines.

 Out of an abundance of caution during the pandemic, only Falkenhagen and her two daughters, Daisy Russell and Indie Russell, ventured into the stores to purchase supplies.

-Note: Correction: An earlier version of this story omitted the first name and identification of Daisy Barnard and also spelled her last name wrong.
-The story also included the wrong number of children for Jess Falkenhagen.
-She has four kids.